 Should You Represent Yourself?

-If you have been arrested for or charged with driving under the influence of alcohol or drugs, you have the right to represent yourself in court, but that is almost never a good idea.
-Unless you are intimately familiar with the intricacies of Orange County DUI law, representing yourself will put you at a severe disadvantage in court and your lack of knowledge with regard to the rules of the court will only serve to irritate the judge in your case.
+If you have been arrested for or charged with driving under the influence of alcohol or drugs, you have the right to represent yourself in court, but that is rarely a good idea.
+Unless you are intimately familiar with the intricacies of Orange County DUI law, representing yourself will put you at a severe disadvantage in court.
+Your lack of knowledge concerning the court rules will only serve to irritate the judge in your case.

-DUI law in Orange County is complicated and constantly changing and the science involved in DUI cases today is quite complex, which means hiring just any defense attorney is not in your best interest when facing DUI charges.
-If you are going to trial for a DUI, you should be represented by an attorney who specializes in DUI defense.
+DUI law in Orange County is complicated and constantly changing, and the science involved in DUI cases today is quite complex, which means hiring just any defense attorney is not in your best interest when facing DUI charges.
+If you are going to trial for a DUI, you should be represented by an attorney specializing in DUI defense.

 Best Defense Strategies in Orange County DUI Cases

-There are many different strategies your attorney can use to defend you against DUI charges in Orange County.
-With a strong defense, your attorney may be able to get your charges reduced and your penalties minimized or may even be able to get the DUI charges dropped altogether, so it is imperative that you and your attorney work together to build the strongest defense possible.
+Your attorney can use many different strategies to defend you against DUI charges in Orange County.
+With a strong defense, your attorney may be able to get your charges reduced and your penalties minimized or may even be able to get the DUI charges dropped altogether, so you and your attorney must work together to build the strongest defense possible.
 Some common DUI defenses in Orange County include arguing the following points: